cjus/hydra-aws-docker-article/README2.md

 $ telnet 52.3.201.66 6379
 ```

-Then just type: `info`.
-If you received an output listing instead of a connection closed message, then Redis is probably running.
+Then type: `info`.
+If you received an output listing instead of a connection closed message, then Redis is running.

 ## Creating and configuring the swarm